 Historical and Cultural Detours

 There are many major archaeological sites and important spots in the 50-100 KMs radius of Guwahati that you can visit depending on your interest.
-These include the Madan Kamdev Temple near Baihata, the Hayagriva Madhav Temple and Poa Mecca at Hajo, mysterious Sri Surya Hill near Goalpara, and the weaver’s village of Sualkuchi known as the center of Assam’s traditional Silk Trade.
+These include the Madan Kamdev Temple near Baihata, the Hayagriva Madhav Temple and Poa Mecca at Hajo, the mysterious Sri Surya Hill near Goalpara, and the weaver’s village of Sualkuchi known as the center of Assam’s traditional Silk Trade.

 Local Hangouts, Eateries, Nightlife